The Rod That Lands a 15-Pound Connecticut River Cat Isn't the One Leaning Against the Garage Wall

 Eagle Claw L8 Lazer Sharp Catfish Hooks (4/0, Circle)

-**The complete catfish rig:** Main line: 20 lb monofilament or 30 lb braid.
-Sliding egg sinker (1โ3 oz) on the main line, stopped by a barrel swivel.
-18-inch fluorocarbon or mono leader (20 lb) from the swivel to a 4/0โ5/0 circle hook.
-This is the standard Connecticut River catfish rig.
-Simple, effective, and what the fish have been caught on for decades.
+**The rig locals don't change:** Main line: 20 lb monofilament or 30 lb braid.
+Slide an egg sinker (1–3 oz) onto the main line and stop it with a barrel swivel.
+Run an 18-inch fluorocarbon or mono leader (20 lb) from the swivel to a 4/0–5/0 circle hook.
+This basic Connecticut River catfish rig hasn't changed much in decades because it doesn't need to — it's simple and it works.

-**Rod holder setup for night fishing:** Bank sticks (T-bar style rod holders that stake into the ground) are essential for night catfishing.
-Bite indicator bells or electronic alarms on the rod tip let you detect strikes without staring at the rod.
-Run two or three rods at different positions and depths to cover the water.
+**Two rods in the ground after dark:** Bank sticks — T-bar style holders that stake into the ground — are standard gear for night catfishing on the river.
+Bite indicator bells or electronic alarms on the rod tip let anglers detect a strike without watching the rod directly.
+Running two or three rods at different distances and depths covers more water than one rod alone.